FAQs | Frieze London

-Frieze Sculpture is located in The Regent’s Park’s English Gardens at the south end of The Broadwalk, connecting Frieze London and Frieze Masters.
-Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2021.
-Frieze Sculpture will open on 14 September and enjoy a two-month display until 31 October.
-Find out all latest news here.
+Frieze Sculpture, showcasing major outdoor works, is located in The Regent’s Park’s English Gardens at the south end of The Broadwalk, connecting Frieze London and Frieze Masters.
+Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2022.
+Frieze Sculpture will open on 14 September and enjoy a three-month display until 13 November.

 Does Frieze produce any publications to accompany the fair?